Israeli citizenship law: Recognition of non-Orthodox Jews and exceptional cases

 Migrating with the Beta Israel were the Falash Mura, Jews who converted to Christianity for ease of integration with Ethiopian society but largely remained associated with the Ethiopian Jewish community.
 A ministerial decision in 1992 ruled this community ineligible for right of return, but some migrants were allowed to immigrate to Israel for family reunification.
 Subsequent government decisions have allowed more Falash Mura to migrate, though they are required to convert to Judaism before receiving citizenship.
 About 33,000 members of this community entered Israel from 1993 to 2013.

 Samaritans are descendants of the ancient Israelites who follow Samaritanism, a religion closely related to Judaism, and hold an exceptional right of return without the agreement of the Chief Rabbinate.
-In 1949, the Foreign Minister Moshe Sharett declared Samaritans eligible for Israeli citizenship under the Law of Return, reasoning that their Hebrew heritage qualified them for recognition as Jews.
+In 1949, Foreign Minister Moshe Sharett declared Samaritans eligible for Israeli citizenship under the Law of Return, reasoning that their Hebrew heritage qualified them for recognition as Jews.
 Although the decision was implemented as official policy, no legislation was ever enacted on the issue.
-Consequently, when the Chief Rabbinate reviewed a case in 1985 on whether Samaritan women could marry Jewish men (Jews in Israel are only permitted to marry other Jews) and concluded that Samaritans were required to first convert to Judaism, the Ministry of Interior revoked Samaritan entitlement to the right of return using the rabbinical ruling as justification.
+The Chief Rabbinate reviewed a case in 1985 on whether Samaritan women could marry Jewish men (Jews in Israel are only permitted to marry other Jews) and concluded that Samaritans were required to first convert to Judaism.
+Citing this ruling as justification, the Ministry of Interior subsequently revoked Samaritan entitlement to the right of return.
 The Supreme Court ruled on the matter in 1994, restoring the original policy and further extending Samaritan eligibility for citizenship to members of the group who reside in the West Bank.
 The total population of this community is about 700 people who live exclusively in either Holon or Mount Gerizim.

 Acquisition and loss of citizenship

 Entitlement by birth, descent, or adoption

 Individuals born in Israel receive citizenship at birth if at least one parent is an Israeli citizen.
-Children born overseas are citizens by descent if either parent is a citizen, limited to the first generation born abroad.
+Children born overseas are citizens by descent if either parent is a citizen, but only for the first generation born abroad.
 Those born abroad in the second generation who are not otherwise eligible under the Law of Return may apply for a grant of citizenship, subject to discretionary approval by the government.
 Adopted children are automatically granted citizenship, regardless of their religious status.
 Individuals born in Israel who are between the ages of 18 and 21 and have never held any nationality are entitled to citizenship, provided they have been continuously resident for the five years immediately preceding their application.